UseContentPipeline

 Introduction

 The UseContentPipeline property on files controls whether a file is loaded using the content pipeline.
-By default files do not use the content pipeline - they load "from file".
+The content pipeline is a tool provided by MonoGame and Kni which converts raw files (such as .wav and .png) to processed files with the .xnb extension.
+By default most files do not use the content pipeline - they load from-file.

 What is the content pipeline?